-Offline MSMEs reported using offline methods for external communications and customer research more frequently than other business activities about which they were asked:
+Offline MSMEs reported using offline methods for external communications and customer research more frequently than other business activities:

+45% of offline MSMEs reported that they used offline methods to market to customers in the past 30 days

+68% of offline MSMEs reported that they used offline methods to ${\bf communicate\ with\ customers\ }$ in the past 30 days

+63% of offline MSMEs reported that they used offline methods to communicate with suppliers in the past 30 days

+66% of offline MSMEs reported that they used offline methods to do customer research in the past 30 days

+20% of offline MSMEs reported that they used offline methods to hire or find new employees in the past 30 days

+Surveyed MSMEs reported ever having difficulty with customer research and external communications at a higher rate than for other business activities^{xix}:

-45% of offline MSMEs reported that they used offline methods to market to customers in the past 30 days 68% of offline MSMEs reported that they used offline methods to communicate with customers in the past 30 days 63% of offline MSMEs reported that they used offline methods to communicate with suppliers in the past 30 days 66% of offline MSMEs reported that they used offline methods to ${\color{red} \textbf{do customer research}}$ in the past 30 days 20% of offline MSMEs reported that they used offline methods to hire or find new employees in the past 30 days xxii Difference between difficulty in communicating with customers and difficulty in marketing to customers is not statistically significant per Chi-squared goodness of fit test, adjusted p > 0.05.
+28% of MSMEs reported ever having difficulty marketing to customers

+31% of MSMEs reported ever having difficulty communicating with customers

+36% of MSMEs reported ever having difficulty communicating with suppliers

+42% of MSMEs reported ever having difficulty doing customer research xix Difference between difficulty in communicating with customers and difficulty in marketing to customers is not statistically significant per Chisquared goodness of fit test, adjusted p > 0.05.
-Surveyed MSMEs reported ever having difficulty with customer research and external communications at a higher rate than for other business activities about which they were asked xxii:

-28% of MSMEs reported ever having difficulty marketing to customers 31% of MSMEs reported ever having difficulty communicating with customers 36% of MSMEs reported ever having difficulty communicating with suppliers 42% of MSMEs reported ever having difficulty doing customer research 18% of MSMEs reported ever having difficulty hiring or finding new employees
+18% of MSMEs reported ever having difficulty hiring or finding new employees

-Difference between difficulty in communicating with suppliers and difficulty in marketing to customers is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.
+Difference between difficulty in communicating with suppliers and difficulty in marketing to customers is statistically significant per Chisquared goodness of fit test, adjusted p < 0.05.

-A high percentage of MSMEs in the manufacturing and industry sector reported using digital tools for business purposes
+A higher percentage of MSMEs in the manufacturing and industry sector reported using digital tools for business purposes

 A higher percentage of surveyed MSMEs in the manufacturing and industry sector reported business-related digital tool use prior to COVID-19, during COVID-19, and in the past 30 days than MSMEs in other sectors.
-More specifically, 71 percent of MSMEs in the manufacturing and industry sector reported that they had ever used digital tools for business purposes prior to the COVID-19 pandemic, compared to 58 percent of MSMEs in the professional services sector and 54 percent in the retail and e-commerce sector.
-These percentages all increased during COVID-19, though the manufacturing and industry percentage remained the highest, followed by professional services: 81 percent of MSMEs in manufacturing and industry, 78 percent in professional services, and 70 percent in retail and e-commerce reported that they used digital tools for business purposes in the past year since COVID-19.\\ Though the percentages all dipped slightly, this pattern also held true for more recent digital tool usage: 79 percent of MSMEs in manufacturing and industry, 76 percent in professional services, and 64 percent in retail and e-commerce reported that they had used digital tools for business purposes in the past 30 days.\\ Across all three sectors, digital tool usage in the past 30 days was considerably higher than prior to COVID-19, which suggests that surveyed MSMEs may have begun more permanently adopting digital tools that they turned to when adapting to COVID-19.
+More specifically, 71 percent of MSMEs in the manufacturing and industry sector reported that they had ever used digital tools for business purposes prior to the COVID-19 pandemic, compared to 58 percent of MSMEs in the professional services sector and 54 percent in the retail and e-commerce sector.xxxi These percentages all increased during COVID-19, though the manufacturing and industry percentage remained the highest, followed by professional services: 81 percent of MSMEs in manufacturing and industry, 78 percent in professional services, and 70 percent in retail and e-commerce reported that they used digital tools for business purposes in the past year since COVID-19.xxii Though the percentages all dipped slightly, this pattern also held true for more recent digital tool usage: 79 percent of MSMEs in manufacturing and industry, 76 percent in professional services, and 64 percent in retail and e-commerce reported that they had used digital tools for business purposes in the past 30 days.xxiii Across all three sectors, digital tool usage in the past 30 days was considerably higher than prior to COVID-19, which suggests that surveyed MSMEs may have begun more permanently adopting digital tools that they turned to when adapting to COVID-19.